SimonWoodtli/dotfiles/README.md

 ### GUI Apps

-They can be installed for Arch, Debian and Fedora via my install scripts in bin/install

 * [VirtualBox] to create and run virtual machines, type 2 hypervisor
 * [VMware Workstation] to create and run virtual machines, type 2 hypervisor
 * [draw.io] to create flowcharts and diagrams